Azure/terraform-azurerm-avm-res-azurestackhci-cluster/README.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name of the this resource.
+Description: The name of the HCI cluster.
+Must be the same as the name when preparing AD.

 Type: `string`